TDheerajReddy/W.T/README.md

 # W.T
 Web Technology
-This is HTML and CSS coding snippets.
-You can Copy, Download and Share it with your friends.☺
+This is HTML, CSS and VBScript coding snippets.
+You can Copy, Download RAR file and Share it with your friends.☺